 - Health care claims fraud

-- Falsely obtaining unemployment insurance benefits when you are working
+- Falsely obtaining unemployment insurance benefits while working

-- Small accidents in collecting an insurance check without fixing vehicle
+- Small accidents in collecting an insurance check without fixing the vehicle

 - Home repair fraud